What Are Megapixels and How They Affect Photo Quality

 Here's one of the most important secrets in digital photography: camera sensor size is much more relevant to image quality than the number of megapixels.

 Imagine two apartments: a small one with 50 residents and a large one with 30 residents.
-Where will the residents (pixels) have more space and comfort?
+Where will residents have more space and comfort?
 Obviously in the larger apartment.
-In photography, larger pixels can capture more light, resulting in images with less noise, greater dynamic range, and better performance in challenging situations.
+In photography, larger pixels can capture more light.

 Professional DSLR and mirrorless cameras use full frame (36×24mm) or APS-C sensors, which are significantly larger than smartphone sensors.
 Even with "only" 24 MP, a full frame camera produces images with superior quality to a 108 MP smartphone.